Find answers to some of our more frequently asked questions.

 UniHall’s central location makes it easy to head to the shops, city, beach and other entertainment areas.
 Many are within walking distance (ranging from 5-15 minutes) or you can cycle there.
 We have plenty of secure areas to store your bike so make sure you pack a good lock and register your bike with us in the UniHall Office.

 A bus stop is located directly out the front of UniHall where you can catch bus numbers 23, 102, 107 or 950 to anywhere you need to go.
 For a discounted ticked make sure you purchase a student SmartRider card.
 SmartRider is a reusable smart card, which allows easy, hassle free travel on Transperth services within Western Australia.
-We highly recommend applying for a card at the Newsagency located in the Guild Village on campus.

 Plus we have The Student Car Share Program at UniHall where you can hire out a car for a couple of hours, the day or the weekend.
 You can sign up online here studentcarshare.com.au